-Aogashima is still considered to be an active volcano (Still considered a Class-C active volcano by the Japan Meteorological Agency) but it does not frighten the 200 brave people away from the island.
-The last eruption of the volcano of Aogashima which occurred back in 1780s killed nearly half of the 327 residents.
-The island was successfully resettled again in 1835.
-Village of Aogashima is one of the smallest village in Japan.
-Most of the island’s population lives outside the crater, on the north end.
+Aogashima is still considered to be an active volcano and to be a Class-C active volcano by the Japan Meteorological Agency).
+However, it does not frighten the 200 brave people who are living on the island.
+The last eruption occurred back in 1780s and killed nearly half of the 327 residents.
+In 1835 the island was successfully resettled again.
+The village of Aogashima is one of the smallest village in Japan.
+Most of the island’s population lives outside the crater on the northern end.

 Aogashima Island Tourism

-Despite, the small size, 8.75 km2 (3.38 sq mi), there is a school, a local post office and local bars located on the island.
+Despite, the small size of just 8.75 km2 there is a school, a local post office and local bars.

 Read also: Island archive Section

 Aogashima is famous for two things: salt and shochu.
 In the town of Aogashima, there is a salt store and factory.
-Aogashima’s main attraction is the double volcano so you should definitely plan a day to hike around the volcanoes.
+The main attraction on Aogashima is the double volcano.
+I would recommend a day trip hiking around the volcanoes.
 The trails there are well-marked and easy to climb.

 There is a public sauna powered by steam vents from the main volcano itself.
-It’s a perfect way to relax after a long day of hiking the island.
-Keep your eyes open for dolphins.
+It’s a perfect way to relax after a long day of hiking.
+I can recommend to keep your eyes open for dolphins.

 Aogashima Island Travel

-Despite, its isolated location it’s rather easily to visit the island of Aogashima.
-Obviously, there is no airport service but you can get in by ferry or by helicopter.
+Despite, its isolated location it’s rather easy to visit the island of Aogashima.
+Obviously, there is no airport service but you can get in by ferry or helicopter.
 First, you need to get to Hachijo-jima.
-The ferries depart daily from the island of Hachijo-jima and take approximately 2.5 hours, be aware it’s weather dependent.
-In fact, 40% of the boat service is canceled due to rough ocean waves, and it is common with no boat operations sometimes for over a week.
-This is what the people of Aogashima face in daily life on the island.
+The ferries depart daily from the island of Hachijo-jima and take approximately 2.5 hours.
+Please remember that these ferries are weather dependent.
+In fact, 40% of the boat service is cancelled due to rough ocean waves, and it is common with no boat operations sometimes for over a week.
+This is what the people of Aogashima face in their daily life.
 Tickets cost approximately ¥2,500 each way (25 US Dollars).